svqdotnet/EBooksShop/README.md

 # EBooksShop

+## 5th December 2017
+OpenApi session with Pedro J. Molina (@pmolinam)
+No code added!
+And a basic repository restructuration

 ## 17th November 2017
 After our first meetup about EF Core 2.0.
 The code and presentation files have been pushed to our repository.
 Have fun!!!